alysivji/talks/design-patterns--facade-patterns/changelog/README.md

 to use it for integration tests around wrapper classes.
 If underlying implementation changes, we only have to worry about how it effect each Client library.

+#### Need to reword

+- when we create an issolated integration, we can add integration tests that hit the API directly
+- something like VCR.py is useful when it is used to test the integration only
+  - VCR.py to test all your logic will work, but your tests become dependent on an external thing you don't control, versus an interface you can

+### GraphQL API

+> File: `f_graphql.py`

+GraphQL allows us to get the exact information we need.
+Just by swapping out the adapter and adapter tests, we can use a different kind of API without having to change underlying code.

+### PyGitHub

+> File: `g_pygithub.py`

+There are Python-based GitHub wrappers available on PyPI, but using them means are depending on code we didn't write.

+Always be safe and wrap your integration code.